firebase/firebase-android-sdk/smoke-tests/README.md

 Firebase dependencies all belong in the application APK.
 This can be optionally obfsucated like a real application.

-To simplify the tests, all test code is one source tree.
-The test source tree is presently required for bootstrapping the testing procedure and does not house anything related to the test methods.
-The test class reflectively finds and executes the test methods from the application APK.
-This may be simplified in the future.
+The Android instrumentation runner loads one test class, `SmokeTests`.
+This is executed by the `SmokeTestSuite`. `SmokeTests` is simply a placeholder class to bootstrap the logic contained in the suite runner, which then delegates to the test runners for the classes referenced by the Android manifest.